Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Description
 #v(10pt)
 The logic in `rewrite/rewrite_orig_name.py` currently checks for `Name`, `ClassDef`, and `FunctionDef` nodes but does not account for annotated variable assignments (e.g., x: int = 10).
-These nodes (`AnnAssign` in AST terms) may also contain a pointer to the original name for good.
+These nodes (`AnnAssign` in AST terms) may also contain a pointer to the original name.

 === Recommendation
 #v(5pt)